Showing posts sorted by relevance for query pacman. Sort by date Show all posts

 - Sixteen whacky worlds -

 Shadowland?
-Nah this is a Pacman ripoff lol.
-Welkin Island looks rubbish but is very cool.
+Nah, this is a Pacman ripoff lol.
+Welkin Island looks rubbish but is so cool.

 Omega Complex, one vowel off being blocked.
 The Sentinel reminded me a little of Tutankhamun.